cwalo/cwalo.github.io/_posts/2025-07-22-get-stuff-done.md

 During this period, I was reminded of a concept my old colleague [Joseph Kuefler](https://www.josephkuefler.com/) (an amazing illustrator and children's book author) shared with me.
 He called it "the year of doing."
 He would choose one meaningful project a year and focus only on that.
 The result for him was his first published children's book.
 I found this inspiring and made some attempts to kick start the practice for myself, but it just didn't click.
 I would get bored and found it hard to stay motivated on a single project for that long.

 Now, I've always been someone who juggles a lot of hobbies and projects.
 It's no doubt a symptom of ADHD, but I also just love learning and building.
-Early on during this 'sabbatical,' I would wake up and start working on whatever felt interesting.
+Early on during this "sabbatical," I would wake up and start working on whatever felt interesting.
 Sometimes it would be the same thing I'd been working on the day before, or the past week, or an entirely new project.
 As time went on I realized I was learning a lot, but not particularly focused.
 It was a lot of play time and I wasn't making meaningful progress on the things I wanted to finish.
 After some reflection, taking the time to understand my motivations, and noting how I like to self-learn, I came up with a "framework" for myself.

 ### The Framework